-Nothing in legislation prevents a school governing body or local authority from asking for voluntary contributions for the benefit of the school or any school activities.

-However, if the activity cannot be funded without voluntary contributions, the governing body or head teacher should make this clear to parents at the outset.

-The governing body or head teacher must also make it clear to parents that there is no obligation to make any contribution.
+Nothing in legislation prevents school from asking for voluntary contributions for the benefit of the school or school activities.
+If the activity cannot be funded without voluntary contributions, we will make this clear to parents at the outset.
+We will also make it clear to parents that there is no obligation to make any contribution.

 It is important to note that no child should be excluded from an activity simply because his or her parents are unwilling or unable to pay.
 If insufficient voluntary contributions are raised to fund a visit, or the school cannot fund it from some other source, then it must be cancelled.
 Schools must ensure that they make this clear to parents.
 If a parent is unwilling or unable to pay, their child must still be given an equal chance to go on the visit.
+We will make it clear how places are allocated.